 9. COMPLAINTS AND DISPUTES

-9.3 Any complaint in connection with a Language Service shall be notified to the Language Service Provider by the Client (or vice-versa) within one month of the date of delivery of the Translation.
+9.3 Any complaint in connection with a Language Service shall be notified to the LSP by the Client (or vice-versa) within one month of the date of delivery of the Translation.
 If the Parties are unable to resolve the complaint, the matter may be referred by either Party to the Chartered Institute of Arbitrators.
 Such referral shall be made no later than two months from the date on which the original complaint was made.

 9.4 If a dispute cannot be resolved amicably between the Parties, or if either Party refuses to accept arbitration, the Parties shall be subject to the exclusive jurisdiction of the Courts of England and Wales.
 In any event this Agreement shall be construed in accordance with English law.